theobald-software/theobald-software.github.io/content/_en/xtract-is/sap-connection/the-connection-manager.md

 ---
 ### Connecting to SAP
 Every Xtract IS component needs a connection manager to establish access to the SAP system.
-1. To create a new connection manager right-click in the connection managers area (normally located in the bottom of the window) and choose **New connection**.
+1. To create a new connection manager right-click in the connection managers within "Solution Explorer" area and choose **New connection Manager**.
 The window "Add SSIS Connection Manager" opens.
 ![Connection-Manager-01](/img/content/Connection-Manager-01.png){:class="img-responsive"}
 2. Select the XTRACT Connection Manager from the list and click **[Add]**.
 Xtract IS Connection manager appears under the tab *Connection Managers*.